-English majors take a variety of courses in writing, literature, and language-all of which are designed to enhance students skills in oral and written communication.
+English majors take a variety of courses in writing, literature, and language - all of which are designed to enhance students' skills in oral and written communication.
 Literature courses help students develop the ability to read and interpret literature critically as well as the ability to appreciate literature and respond to it intellectually, aesthetically, and affectively.
 The study of literature will help students understand their own cultural heritage as well as the cultural heritage of others.
 Language and writing courses will enhance students' sensitivity to and understanding of language as well as improve their skills in written communication: invention, drafting, revising, editing, and polishing.

-To major in English the student must complete 42 credit hours in English (excluding ENG 111 and 112) of which at least 24 credit hours must be taken at McKendree.
-Students majoring in English may elect either a literature or a literature/writing track.
-At least 21 hours of the English major (both tracks) must be taken from courses numbered 300 or above.
+To major in English the student must complete between 42 and 45 credit hours in English (depending on the track and excluding ENG 111 and 112) of which at least 24 credit hours must be taken at McKendree.
+Students majoring in English may elect one of the following three tracks: Literature Track; Literature/Writing Track; or English/Secondary Education Track.
+At least 21 hours of the English major (all tracks) must be taken from courses numbered 300 or above.
 Students must earn at least a 2.25 average in the major with no course grades below a C-.
 In addition, students must complete a minimum of two semesters of a foreign language or equivalent (foreign language in high school is computed on the basis of one year equals one semester of college language).
 Thus majors must complete the equivalent of 102 (second semester) of whichever language they chose.

 To minor in English a student must include at least 22 credits in the area (excluding ENG 111 and 112); at least 15 of these hours have to be at the 300 level or above.
-The 22 credit hours must include ENG 303 or 304 (American Literature), ENG 311, 315 or 316 and 317, 318, or 319 (English Literature), ENG 301 or 302 (Shakespeare), and ENG 390 (Major Authors).
 A student must earn at least a 2.25 average in the minor with no course grades below a C-.